-The Animal Legal Defense Fund works at the state and local levels to advance important legislation.
+The Animal Legal Defense Fund works at the federal, state and local levels to advance important legislation.
 We advocate for laws that promote or protect the lives and interests of animals, and we oppose legislation that would be detrimental to animals’ well-being.

 We also work closely with the Animal Legal Defense Fund’s other programs to identify opportunities to create model legislation that address strategic legal issues in the areas of civil and criminal law, and monitor legislation that impacts animals at the federal, state, and local levels.

 Aims to shut down commercial wildlife markets globally